 Triway comparison of pseudogenes in human, worm, and fly.
 (A) Pseudogene statistics.
 The pie charts show the pseudogene distribution as function of biotype in the three organisms.
 There are three classes: processed, duplicated, and ambiguous pseudogenes (the biotype could not be determined based on the available data) .
-The tree charts differentiate the pseudogenes in human, worm, and fly based on their transcription evidence and additional activity features (namely TF binding, Pol II binding, and active chromatin).
+The tree charts differentiate the pseudogenes in human, worm, and fly based on their transcriptional evidence and additional activity features (namely TF binding, Pol II binding, and active chromatin).
 The pseudogenes are classified in three groups: “highly active” (are transcribed and have all the additional activity features), “zombie” (can be either transcribed and nontranscribed and have only some of the additional activity features), and “dead” (are nontranscribed and have no additional activity features).
-A detailed description of the different activity classes is shown in the shadow Fig S3.
+A detailed description of the different activity classes is shown in the Fig S3.
 (B) Sequence analysis of pseudogenes.
 Step plot of the relative fraction of processed pseudogene as function of age.
 The pseudogene age is defined by the percentage sequence similarity to parent gene.
 See Fig S3 for additional information regarding the differential age binning in the three organisms.
-(C) Distribution of pseudogene as function of chromosomal localization (end/telomeric site vs centre/centromeric site).
+(C) Distribution of pseudogenes as function of chromosomal localization (end/telomeric site vs centre/centromeric site).
 The chromosome centre in human was selected as the centromere, while in worm and fly, it was defined by the geometric centre.
 (D) Orthology.
 Distribution of RpS6 pseudogenes by biotype in human, worm, and fly.
 The three 1-1-1 orthologous RpS6 parent genes are depicted as grey ovals.
 (E) Pseudogene distribution in the top protein families (PFAM) for human, worm, and fly.
 The full description of the family types and the PFAM IDs are shown in Fig S3.

-Fig 5 - ncRNAs and Non-canonical Intergenic Transcription
+Fig 5 - ncRNAs and Non-canonical Transcription

 Summary of the number of annotated ncRNAs, supervised ncRNA predictions and the estimates of the amount of non-canonical transcription in each of the three genomes.
 (A) Table of annotated ncRNAs (miRNAs, tRNAs, snRNAs, snoRNAs, lncRNAs and piRNAs).
 We also present estimates for the amount of non-canonical transcription detected (TARs) as well as supervised ncRNA predictions in each of the three organisms.
 This transcription is also subdivided into the fraction that occurs within introns of protein-coding genes as well as the fraction that overlaps transposable elements.
-See Table S4 for a shadow version of this table which includes the fraction of read counts that map to each of these elements.
-(B) ROC like plots for predicting the amount of non-canonical transcription using the sets of expressed annotations for each organism as a gold standard.
+See Table S4 for the fraction of read counts that map to each of these elements.
+(B) ROC-like plots for predicting the amount of non-canonical transcription using the sets of expressed annotations for each organism as a gold standard.
 The red (fly), green (worm), and blue (human) distributions show the exon discovery rate and novel TAR discovery rate for the full set of parameters using a minimum-run/maximum-gap/threshold algorithm.
 (C) Graph showing the overlap of enhancers \cite{mod2} and distal HOT regions \cite{mod3} with supervised ncRNA predictions and TARs in human, worm, and fly.
 We find that all overlap of enhancers and distal HOT regions with respect to both supervised ncRNA predictions as well as TARs are significantly enriched compared to a randomized expectation (see Suppl.).
 (D) Positionally conserved antisense transcription in human, worm, and fly.
-Antisense transcription at a monocarboxylic acid transporter locus in a, human and b, fly.
+Antisense transcription at a monocarboxylic acid transporter locus in human (top) and fly (bottom).
 In human and fly antisense transcription appears specific largely to the testes and is due to the independent transcription of a long non-coding RNA.
-In a, the testes-specific exons of the antisense lncRNA are indicated by red boxes.

 Fig 6 - Expression Clustering